Next Start

 In certain states, technicians may also need to retest every few years to get recertified and continue working in the state.
 This is especially true with ASE certification renewal.

 However, keep in mind that some states waive certain experience or testing requirements for ASE-certified individuals.
 This is excellent news for anyone attending an auto mechanical trade school that prepares students for the ASE certification process, like UTI.
-Graduates of our Automotive Technology program are well prepared to take ASE exams and can use their training to replace one year of the two years of work experience required to become ASE certified.

-How Long Does It Take to Become a Mechanic?
+How Long Does It Take To Become a Mechanic?

 The amount of time it takes to become an automotive mechanic depends on the path you take to get there.
 While some aspiring mechanics pursue the career straight out of high school, they may have trouble landing their first position without hands-on experience, as the competition can be steep.